 A while back, the UK government made it mandatory for builders and contractors to use Level 2 BIM for public sector projects.
 This BIM mandate in the UK resulted in improved safety and growth of the construction industry.

-Coming to the implication of BIM mandate, you must be thinking of how BIM will promote safety measures and why it was recommended.
+Coming to the implication of the BIM mandate, you must be thinking of how BIM will promote safety measures and why it was recommended.
 According to the recommendations by the independent review, it was concluded that more accountability had to be ascertained when it comes to safety across the entire lifecycle of a building.

-The review recommended that all the duty holders- architectural designers, construction contractors and building managers must be made accountable and their responsibilities at every stage of a building’s life must be fixed.
+The review recommended that all the duty holders- architectural designers, construction contractors, and building managers must be made accountable and their responsibilities at every stage of a building’s life must be fixed.
 Further, the recommendations also included suggestions to:

 - Create an effective accountability framework for the industry stakeholders

 - Introduce clear guidelines regarding construction production